elb/sympal/README.markdown

 sfSympalPlugin
 ==============

-This plugin is the core of sympal CMF.
-It provides a base content and routing layer.
+This plugin is the core of the sympal CMF.
+It provides a base dynamic routing and content layer.

 The goal of this plugin is two-fold: